iromli/docker-spannerbox/README.md

 # spannerbox

-`spannerbox` is an image that contains tools to work with Spanner locally.
+`spannerbox` is a set of tools to work with Spanner locally distributed as docker image.

 **WARNING!!**